Look What’s Rolling into Your Future: New Wheelchair Designs

 While the most important function of a wheelchair is to provide mobility to people who cannot walk, this is not the only feature that’s important in wheelchair design.
 For those who are long-term users of a wheelchair, a basic wheelchair won’t be practical.
 These users need some customization and special features, so the chair provides them with maximum mobility, comfort, and independence.
 Designers are coming up with new concepts to address these needs.

 Another fact designers are considering is that not every wheelchair user has the same abilities.
 Some wheelchair users can stand or even walk for short distances.
 These people have more options than those who don’t have the use of either their arms or their legs.
 The important thing with wheelchairs is the design needs to be adjusted to the user.
-What the user can do is vital to deciding which wheelchair design will work the best for him.
+What the user can do is vital in deciding which wheelchair design will work the best for him.

 As the technology advances, new features come into the mainstream.
 Other new wheelchair technologies use better materials, features, and parts.
 Newer designs use more lightweight materials or use new technologies for smart energy use, so wheelchair batteries last longer between charges.
 Some even use iPhone apps.